Baron of Lundie: History of the Barony of Lundie

-1300 to 1400
+1300 to 1500

 The Barony of Lundie is a medieval Barony dating from c.
 1330AD - c.
 1370AD.
-During the reign of King David II (1329-1371) John Iles held the Baron of Lundie [RGS.I.App.21370 and 21].
-By the time of King Robert III (1390-1406) the tile was held by a Robert Lyall [RGS.APP2.16-1762].
+During the reign of King David II (1329-1371) John Iles held the Baron of Lundie.
+By the time of King Robert III (1390-1406) the tile was held by a Robert Lyall.

-In June 1489 King James IV granted to Andrew, Lord Gray the lands and Barony of Lundie which had been forfeited by Robert, the 2nd Lord Lyall.
+In June 1489, King James IV granted Andrew, Lord Gray the lands and Barony of Lundie which had been forfeited by Robert, 2nd Lord Lyall.
 During the reign of King James III of Scotland, Lord Lyall had been a Privy Councillor and an ambassador to England.
 In 1488 was appointed as the Great Judiciary of Scotland.
-He joined however a group of nobles seeking to revenge the murder of King James III and was then considered to be a rebel, hence the forfeiture.
+He joined however a group of nobles seeking to revenge the murder of James III and was considered to be a rebel, hence the forfeiture.
 By 6 May 1495, the Lyalls had regained royal favour and King James IV granted Robert Lyall, son and heir apparent of Robert, Lord Lyall, the lands and Barony of Lundie.

 1500 to 1600

-The Barony of Lundie was lost by the Lyalls on 9 May 1512 when King James IV granted Grissel Beaton, daughter of David Beaton of Creich, the life rent of the lands and Barony of Lundie in Forfarshire RGS.II.3843].
-After Grissel Beaton the Barony was possessed by a branch of the Campbell Clan and remained in their hands until the late seventeenth century.
+The income of the barony of Lundie was lost by the Lyalls on 9 May 1512 when King James IV granted Grissel Beaton, daughter of John Beaton of Creich, the life rent of the lands and Barony of Lundie.

 John, Lord Lyall, transferred the lands and Barony of Lundie, with its mill, castle, and manor to Sir John Campbell and his spouse Isobel Gray, in 1539.
 This was confirmed by Mary, Queen of Scots, on 12 October 1545.
 He was High Treasurer of Scotland in the reign of James V. It is believed that he was instrumental in restructuring the castle at Lundie.
-RGS.III.3177].

-On 28 May 1583, King James VI granted Colin Campbell, Earl of Argyll, Lord Campbell, and Lord Lorne, and his wife Lady Anne Keith, Countess of Moray, the lands and Barony of Lundie, Forfarshire, which James Campbell of Lundie had resigned.
-[RGS.V.
-574].
+On 28 May 1583, King James VI granted Colin Campbell, Earl of Argyll and his wife Agnes Keith, Countess of Moray, the lands and Barony of Lundie, which James Campbell of Lundie had resigned.